Andijan Reservoir

 The Andijan Reservoir, known as the Kempir-Abad Reservoir in Kyrgyzstan (Andijon suv ombori; Кемпир-Абад суу сактагычы), is a reservoir formed by the Andijan Dam on the Kara Darya River in the Ferghana Valley.
 Following the dissolution of the USSR, the reservoir became a source of dispute between Kyrgyzstan and Uzbekistan, with each country claiming ownership.
 In 2022, the two countries signed a border demarcation deal, according to which Kyrgyzstan reportedly ceded control of the reservoir in exchange for agricultural land elsewhere in Uzbekistan.
 The agreement sparked protests in Kyrgyzstan, which were clamped down by the Kyrgyz government.

 The Andijan reservoir has a maximum surface area of 56 km2, and an estimated volume of 1.9 km3.

 Name

 The reservoir is known as Andijan Reservoir in Uzbekistan and as Kempir-Abad Reservoir in Kyrgyzstan.
-The predominant Kyrgyz spelling is an incorrect revision of the word "kampirravot" (Kampirravot; Кампыр-Рават), which is the name of the gorge in which the reservoir is formed.
+The predominant Kyrgyz spelling is an incorrect revision of the word "kampirravot" (Kampirravot; Кампыр-Рават; in some English sources spelled Kampyr-Ravatsk), which is the name of the gorge in which the reservoir is formed.
 On the Kara Darya, there also exists a village named Kampirravot, which is part of Xonobod City in Andijan Region of Uzbekistan.

 Count K. K. Pahlen, who conducted an inspection tour of Central Asia on behalf of the Russian Tsar in 1908–1909, mentions in his memoirs a major dam on the Kara Darya River known as "Kampyr-Aravat."
 The dam was damaged during severe flooding in the spring of 1921.
 A dam called the Kampirravot Dam was built on the Kara Darya by the Uzbek SSR in 1937—1940.